 To obtain a UL listing for a product, an application is made to Underwriters Laboratories and several samples are then submitted for testing.
 All of these samples must successfully pass the criteria established for the Standard.

 A listing is then granted only if the manufacturer further agrees to a followup service procedure.
 In this procedure, a UL representative visits each point of manufacture quarterly, and selects a random sample for annual testing.
 This sample is returned to UL for retest to assure continued compliance with the appropriate test criteria.

-For Camfil, UL periodically selects samples from our Riverdale, NJ, Corcoran, CA, Crystal Lake, IL, Conover, NC, Washington, NC and Laval, Canada facilities.
+For Camfil, UL periodically selects samples from our Riverdale, NJ, Corcoran, CA, Crystal Lake, IL, Conover, NC, France, Germany, Malaysia and China facilities.

 Only products which meet the criteria for listing may use the UL label.
 Products not required by UL to comply with UL 900, even though they may be similar in appearence, will not bear the UL label.
 The UL Standard ensures that the end user is receiving a product that meets a specific level of quality, or meets the requirements as published byb the filter’s specifier.